Israel has cut off all supplies to Gaza. Here's what that means

 Later Sunday, Israel announced the immediate cutoff of aid to Gaza.

-The U.S. National Security Council said Washington will support Israel's "decision on next steps, given Hamas has indicated it’s no longer interested in a negotiated ceasefire.”
-The statement didn't confirm the proposal was Witkoff's or mention the cutoff of aid.

-It’s not clear when Witkoff will visit the Middle East again.
+The Trump administration has not issued a statement about Israel’s announcement or its decision to cut off aid.
+It’s also not clear when Witkoff will visit the Middle East again.
 He had been expected to visit last week.

 The U.S. under the Biden administration pressed Israel to allow more aid into Gaza, threatening to limit weapons support.
 Aid organizations repeatedly criticized Israeli restrictions on items entering the small coastal territory, while hundreds of trucks with aid at times waited to enter.